Laeti-dev/P4_Credit-Scoring-Model/README.md

 ## Keywords
 data analysis, feature engineering, model optimization, interpretability.

+# Use the notebook in colab
+To use the notebook in colab, you need to load your csv in the /content directory

 # Build the docker container
 ```bash
   docker build -f .devcontainer/Dockerfile -t my-container .